ivan-kleshnin/unredux/IDEAS.md

     wait for the change to apply
 ```

-Why or when you need something like that?
+Why/when you need that?
 Optimistic updates, sophisticated loading indicators,
 some controlled communication with backend.
+It's kinda like one-way dataflow in React: a good default
+which you'd like to sidestep occasionally.

-In short, when you need to achieve a controlled
+In short, when you need to achieve a controlled UI &harr; State &harr; Server **interaction**.
-UI <-> State <-> Server **interation**.
-Control is (by definition) proactive, which is the opposite of
+Control is (by definition) proactive, which is the opposite of reactive and requires different code
-reactive and requires different code patterns.
-Taking control you often need a lot of variables
+patterns.
+Taking control you often need a lot of variables in scope.
+The obvious drawback is that you
-in scope.
-The obvious drawback is that you need to prevent those variable from getting unsync.
+need to prevent those variable from getting unsync.

 ```js
 // WORST control case